 The cost for access to the Nationals Video Library can be done monthly or annually.
-A monthly subscription is just $12 per month currently.
-However the cost for an annual subscription is just $79 with significant discounts available for any school or cadet that has competed at any SNI event in the past 12 months!
+It is clearly displayed om the ordering page.
+However the cost for an annual subscription is greatly reduced and available for any school, instructor or cadet that has competed at any SNI event in the past 12 months!
 This also extends to individual cadets who have competed as a soloist - they personally receive the same discount should they wish to gain a subscription.
 The specific costs to subscribe may change over the years but can ALWAYS be found on the subscription website.
 Several FREE videos and seminars will be posted as well for those without a subscription!
 Credit card payment is required.
 Those needing RECEIPTS can get one through SNI.Back to Menu

 QUESTION #4 - Are Whole Routines Shown Now?

 Not ONLY are many whole routines shown, but multiple cameras often show Platoon and Flight Exhibitions routines!
 Solo & Dual Exhibition routines as well as the World Drill Championships are shown.
 And remember, as a subsciber, you get to see EVERYTHING! and the Nationals Video Library will continue to get bigger and bigger and you will ALWAYS have access to EVERYTHING!
 Some have asked why show the whole routines.
 Well many drill units have routines plastered all over the internet and are generally available on peer-to-peer shared file services.
 Having all routines available can give everyone who loves drill a true appreciation of the excellence on display by these phenomenal programs.Back to Menu

 QUESTION #5 - Why Show the Weapon Drops & Rifle Bobbles in the Routines?

 We show everything, good and not so good!
 We want the viewer to see the real routines as they were presented.
 In the past, portions of routines that were not as impressive were edited out.Back to Menu